JorjaFox/website/_posts-old-blog/2014-01-30-pics-long-road-home.md

 <img class="aligncenter size-full wp-image-9841" alt="Jamie Gambell" src="//static.jorjafox.net/wordpress/2014/01/BfN_EsSCYAAn9Ge.jpg" width="600" height="600" />

 This one is from Jamie Gambell and was after I'd left.
-Jorja said this stage was the one they always used to build locations, and any time you were set to work there, you knew you'd be there <em>all day long</em>.
+Jorja said this stage was the one they always used to build locations, and any time you were set to work there, you knew you'd be there _all day long_.
 Which makes sense.
 You want to use the set all day.